Damir Muminovic

-Damir Muminovic (Дамир Муминовић; born 13 May 1990) is a professional Icelandic footballer who plays as a defender for Breiðablik.
+Damir Muminovic (Дамир Муминовић; born 13 May 1990) is a professional Icelandic footballer who plays as a defender for Grindavík.
 Born in Serbia, he plays for the Iceland national team.

 Club career

 Having moved to Iceland aged 10, he started his career with HK in Kópavogur where he had been playing youth football since coming to Iceland.
 During his time with HK he also had loan spells in the lower tiers with HK's B side Ýmir and with Hvöt Blönduós.

 He switched to Leiknir Reykjavík before the 2012 season and then to Úrvalsdeild club Víkingur Ólafsvík before the 2013 season.
 Before the 2014 season he switched to Úrvalsdeild club Breiðablik, HK's rival Kópavogur club, where he has established himself in the side.

 After 10 years and two championships with Breiðablik, he left the club after a successful 2024 season to join DPMM, a team from Brunei playing in the Singapore Premier League.
 They had announced his signing as early as August, and was unveiled on 19 December.
 He made his debut for the club on 13 January 2025 in a 4–2 loss to Lion City Sailors.
 He decided not to stay in Southeast Asia at the end of the season.

+Muminovic returned to Breiðablik and featured in the club's UEFA Conference League campaign, playing the 90 minutes in their victory over Shamrock Rovers.
+He was told by the club that his contract will not be renewed beyond 2025 and he subsequently signed for Grindavík of the Icelandic second tier.